Chelmsford North East Bypass

 In 2018, Chelmsford City Council consulted on its Local Plan, which included an updated safeguarded corridor for the proposed bypass.
 In 2020, the Chelmsford Local Plan was formally adopted and we held a public information event outlining the latest proposals for the Chelmsford North East Bypass.

-To find out more information on the proposed new Beaulieu railway station, which will be the first new station on the Great Eastern Main Line in 100 years, please visit the Network Rail webpage.
+To find out more information about the planned new Beaulieu Park Railway Station, which will be the first new station on the Great Eastern Main Line in 100 years, please visit the Network Rail webpage.

 What is the Chelmsford North East Bypass scheme?

-The scheme will connect to the new Beaulieu Park development in the south (joining a new relief road, known as Beaulieu Parkway, which will provide connectivity to the A12 at Boreham) and Deres Bridge and Great Leighs in the north, providing a vital link between the A120 and the A12.
+The scheme will connect to the new Beaulieu development in the south (joining a new relief road, known as Beaulieu Parkway, which will provide connectivity to the A12 at Boreham Interchange) and Deres Bridge and Great Leighs in the north, providing a vital link between the A120 and the A12.